 Your candidate needs to present certain documents at the visa application appointment.
 You need to provide the Au Pair with:

 Confirmation of registration of the candidate at the Austrian Employment Office

 Confirmation of insurance coverage

 Read more about the visa requirements for Au Pairs in Austria.

-If the Au Pair is employed below the marginal earnings threshold of EUR 460.66, registration for statutory accident insurance is sufficient.
+If the Au Pair is employed below the marginal earnings threshold of EUR 460.66 per month, registration for statutory accident insurance is sufficient.
 Health insurance can be taken out with a private insurance company for the Au Pair.
 It should be noted that a health insurance policy taken out abroad is only sufficient if it is also payable in Austria.
 The insurance has to cover the complete Au Pair stay and special medical procedures such as operations.

 Insure the Au Pair with the national social security system